I just built and uploaded version 0.8 of Greyhole on Google Code.

 All of this serves multiple purposes.
 One is to simplify Greyhole code.

-Parsing a log file wasn’t that pleasant: we had to remember where we stopped parsing the log the last time we looked at it, and we had to handle log rotation in order to not miss any operations.
+Parsing a log file wasn’t that pleasant: we had to remember where we stopped parsing the log the last time we looked at it, and we had to handle log rotation to not miss any operations.

 All of this is now a thing of the past.
 We now simply list a directory, and process the files we find there, before deleting them.
 Quite simple really!

 Another goal which we’re aiming for with 0.8 is to have the Samba module that Greyhole use become part of Samba.
 That would mean that everyone with Samba installed would have at least one of the many blocks required to run Greyhole.
-That would also mean a lot more visibility for Greyhole than what we currently have.
-I’m currently working with Samba developers to make that a reality, and I expect to get this committed in the Samba mainline repository in the upcoming weeks.
+That would also mean a lot more visibility for Greyhole than what we have.
+I’m working with Samba developers to make that a reality, and I expect to get this committed in the Samba mainline repository in the upcoming weeks.